iyzhang/www/_posts/2025-03-04-uw-harassment.md

 women did not find themselves in the same position.

 ### HR Investigation Subjects

+> Edited to add: The university administration has asked me to remove
+> the men's names, but as I believe there is no legal basis for them
+> to censor me, I have left them here.

 No one has instructed me not to share the men's names, so I will name them here: Pratyush Patel (Iota in the HR report), Tapan Chugh (Theta)